dharmab/skyeye/docs/PLAYER.md

 * Compass bearings must be given by speaking each digit individually.
 Say "Six Five" or "Zero Six Five", not "Sixty-Five."
 * All other numbers should be given normally - "Seventeen", not "One Seven"
 * Do not use ICAO pronunciation; pronounce numbers normally.
 Say "Three", "Five", "Nine", not "Tree", "Fife", "Niner".
+* When providing bullseye coordinates, you may either say "bullseye" before the coordinates, or omit the word "bullseye".
+That is, both "Bullseye Zero Six Five, Ninety-Nine" and "Zero Six Five, Ninety-Nine" are acceptable.
+* When providing bullseye coordinates, speak at a steady and measured pace with a slight p;ause between each number.
+Not too fast, not too slow.
+Don't mush your numbers together.

 Tips:

+* Think about what you want to say before you say it.
 * Speak clearly at a measured pace, as if you were recording a vlog or talking to colleages in a meeting room.
 Speaking too quickly or excessively slowly can confuse the bot.
-* Think about what you want to say before you say it.
 * If you misspeak, release your Push-to-Talk key and start over rather than trying to correct yourself.
 * Avoid chatter on the SkyEye frequency.
 This may delay responses to actual requests.